stevedat/HP-Elitebook-830-G6-Hackintosh/README.md

 # Get it work for you!
 Please ping me.

-# Special thanks to @tookdes, I forked from his repo; made some changes to work on my laptop.
+# Special thanks to @tookdes.
+I forked from his repo; made some changes to work on my laptop.
 His work: https://github.com/tookdes/HP-Elitebook-830-G6-Hackintosh